 Similarly, in the European Union, the conduct of clinical trials is governed by Directive 2001/20/EC which imposes obligations and procedures that are similar to those in the United States.
 The European Union Good Clinical Practice rules and European Union Good Laboratory Practice obligations must also be respected during conduct of the trials.
 Clinical trials must be approved by the competent regulatory authorities and the competent Ethics Committees in the EU Member States in which the clinical trials take place.
 All entities conducting clinical trials in the European Union will be required to comply with the requirements of the new EU Clinical Trials Regulation (Regulation (EU) No 536/2014), which is due to come into application in 2021.
 The new EU Clinical Trials Regulation, which will replace the EU Clinical Trials Directive, including national legislation that was put in place to implement the Directive, introduces a complete overhaul of the existing regulation of clinical trials for medicinal products in the European Union, including a new coordinated procedure for authorization of clinical trials that is reminiscent of the mutual recognition procedure for marketing authorization of medicinal products, and an increased obligation on sponsors to publish clinical trial results.
 This will be carried out via a Clinical Trials Information System, or CTIS.
-CTIS will contain the centralized EU portal and database for clinical trials envisaged by the Regulation and will be used by clinical trial sponsors as a single entry point in the EU to obtain approval for clinical trials based on applications and for monitoring clinical trials during their life cycle, including the submission of summary of results.
+CTIS will contain the centralized EU portal and database for clinical trials envisaged by the Regulation and will be used by clinical trial sponsors as a single-entry point in the EU to obtain approval for clinical trials based on applications and for monitoring clinical trials during their life cycle, including the submission of summary of results.
 The EMA will set up and maintain CTIS, in collaboration with the Member States and the European Commission.
-The timing of the Regulation's application is dependent on confirmation of full functionality of CTIS will be immediately available for authorities and clinical trial sponsors, while a three-year phased transition period from the current Directive 2001/20/EC to the Regulation will apply.
+The timing of the Regulation's application is dependent on confirmation of full functionality of CTIS through an independent audit and it is anticipated that the CTIS will go live in December 2021.
+Once launched, CTIS will be immediately available for authorities and clinical trial sponsors, while a threeyear phased transition period from the current Directive 2001/20/EC to the Regulation will apply.
 The authorization and oversight of clinical trials remains the responsibility of Member States, with the EMA managing CTIS and supervising content publication on the EMA's website.